Step 8. Map Restored Disks

 As well as individual volumes, you can also map entire disks:

-If you choose to restore an entire disk, Veeam Agent for Linux will try to map all volumes that reside on this disk.
+If you choose to restore an entire disk, Veeam Agent will try to map all volumes that reside on this disk.

 If you want to restore Btrfs subvolumes, you must map subvolumes in the backup to a Btrfs pool on the Veeam Agent computer.
 To learn more, see Mapping Btrfs Subvolumes.